 The second point that must be made is that all the people mentioned above either are or were very senior public servants etc. who might be expected to have strong views which would not always be consistent with publicly stated Government policy.
 Indeed, I am pretty certain that many of the critical views summarised above (such as on the Iraq war, education, alcohol and drugs) would be shared by many Ministers and other politicians in all the main parties.
-Anyone not familiar with the subtlety of the UK unwritten constitution might well regard the comments listed above as legitimate and grown-up contributions to important debates by those who might be expected to have relevant views.
+(At least one of the interventions was pre-approved by the relevant Minister. ) Anyone not familiar with the subtlety of the UK unwritten constitution might well regard the comments listed above as legitimate and grown-up contributions to important debates by those who might be expected to have relevant views.

 The fundamental difficulty, however, is that UK Civil Servants - like doctors and lawyers - are simply not allowed to criticise or breach the confidence of their clients or patients - even years later.
 Sir Christopher Meyer's book and Lord Turnbull's comments are particularly noticeable and damaging breaches of this ethical rule.
 But even thoughtful and intelligent contributions - from non-civil servants such as General Dannatt, Professor Smith and Professor Nutt - can cause enormous political problems for Ministers, even if they secretly agree with the comments.
 As Sir William Harcourt said two centuries ago: "The Minister exists to tell the Civil Servant what the Public will not stand".